atqp11/portfolio-tracker/docs/0_AI_Coding_Agent_Guide.md

 9. **Client components only when absolutely needed.**
 10. **Every route folder MUST have** `loading.tsx` and `error.tsx`.
 11. **Mutations MUST call** `revalidatePath()` or `revalidateTag()`.
+12. **Coding Agent Rule — Function-Scoped Imports**

+    Use a dynamic `await import()` only when:

+    - importing a server-only library (DB, cloud SDK, FS, image/PDF/crypto libs)
+    - lazy-loading a heavy module to reduce cold-start
+    - module is conditional (feature flags, strategies, variations)
+    - inside Server Components, Route Handlers, Server Actions, or MVC backend modules
+    - you need to avoid client bundling or RSC hoisting
+    - initializing heavy objects should be deferred (DB, cache, parser, etc.)

+    Use top-level static import for:

+    - small utilities
+    - shared helpers
+    - code used frequently
+    - client components
+    - libraries expected to be tree-shaken
+    - anything that must be analyzed at build
+    - tight-loop or high-frequency execution paths

+    Dynamic import is a server-only optimization tool, not a default pattern.

+    **For detailed guidance on static vs dynamic imports, see:** [DEVELOPMENT_GUIDELINES.md - Server-Side Imports](../5_Guides/DEVELOPMENT_GUIDELINES.md#server-side-imports-static-vs-dynamic)

 ---